dhh1128/cfa/README.md

 ![directed vs. common CFAs](directed-vs-common-cfas.png)

+Sometimes, co files are created by different authors than the pre file they depend on.
+A student who writes an essay explicating a poem is creating a co file that depends on the poem as a pre file.
+This could happen long after the poet is dead, and without the poet's active cooperation.
+Thus, co files may know more about pre files than vice versa.

-There are different ways to declare a CFA.
+There are various ways to declare a CFA.
 We call them __strategies__.
 Different strategies have different pros and cons.

 When the strategy that binds a file to a CFA requires changes to the content of the file, we say that the strategy is __internal__, or that the file is __internally bound__ to that CFA.
 When the binding convention manifests outside the content of the file, we say that the strategy is __external__, or that the file is __externally bound__.
 External and internal strategies are not mutually exclusive; a given file may use both to bind CFAs.